 For several years we had predicted consolidation in the P&I sector, and so we are unsurprised to see it begin.
 The recent merger of clubs is a reminder that size and financial strength are important.
-Skuld's strategy for the time being is to stand alone, but we are open to relevant opportunities that may arise.
+Skuld's alone, but we are open to relevant opportunities that may arise.

 Skuld's continued participation in the International Group of P&I Clubs remains critical to our club's reinsurance and pooling arrangements, which deliver significant cost benefits to our members.
 They help us to ensure that our members and clients are fully covered against the perils of today and tomorrow.